avl/noatun/docs/docs.md

     }
 }
 ```
-Map-keys must implement `NoatunKey`.
+Map-keys must implement `prelude::NoatunKey`.
 Map-values must be objects.
 Pod-types can
-be turned into objects by wrapping in `NoatunCell`.
+be turned into objects by wrapping in `prelude::NoatunCell`.

-The `noatun_pod!`-macro can be used to define custom pod types:
+The `noatun_pod`-macro can be used to define custom pod types:

 ```rust
 use noatun::noatun_pod;